 Iain adds: "It's a great way of promoting the importance of exercise to people of all ages and abilities.
 Since completing the Couch to 5k programme and have continued running and have seen my health and fitness improve, so much so I have entered the GNR this year."

-Places at all of the paid for events at the Durham City Run Festival can be booked at the festival webpage.
+Places at all of the paid for events at the Durham City Run Festival can be booked at the Durham City Run webpage.
 The webpage includes a full programme of festival events that can be downloaded onto a laptop or mobile device.

 Cllr Joy Allen, our Cabinet member for transformation, culture and tourism, said: "We're all really looking forward to the Durham City Run Festival including the world-first of Paula's amazing Families on Track concept.